Frederik Børsting: Brann

 On 15 February 2022 AaB confirmed, that Børsting would join Norwegian club SK Brann with effect from 1 July 2022, when his contract with AaB expired.
 However, the deal was accelerated when Brann confirmed on 9 March 2022 that Børsting would instead move to the club with immediate effect for a fee around 1,5 million DKK.

+Vendsyssel FF

+On 28 January 2024, Børsting returned to Denmark, signing with Danish 1st Division side Vendsyssel FF on a deal until June 2026.

+Back in AaB

+On 10 June 2025, after being relegated with Vendsyssel, Børsting moved to AaB, where he had been playing before for several years.